shop2world/Python-Django-From-Scratch/README.md

 Create a virtualenv with virtualenv env

   pip install virtualenv

   virtualenv env

 That will create a new folder env in your project directory.
 Next activate it with this command on mac/linux:

   source env/bin/active

 Window

   source env/Scripts/

 install dependencies with pip install -r requirements.txt

   pip install -r requirements.txt

 Now you can run the project with this command

   python manage.py runserver

-and connect with this adress
+and connect with your local adress

 http://127.0.0.1:8000/polls/